(Last UPDATED 4/15/2022) Description of the multiple ways of getting around Sacramento – with or without a car.

 These bikes are allowed on sidewalks if operated in a safe manner, but scooters are not.
 Scooters may be operated in bike lanes or on the side of the street.

 Both bikes and scooters are required to be parked at a bike rack or in a City-designated drop zone.
+Download the Lime app to bike or scoot within the city limits of Sacramento and West Sacramento (across the river).

 Additional Resource: City of Sacramento Shared Rideables